WeblateOrg/weblate/docs/admin/projects.rst

     Which branch to checkout from the VCS and where to look for translations.
 File mask
     Mask of files to translate including path.
-It should include one * replacing language code.
+It should include one * replacing language code (Weblate can handle language names as well, but it is recommended to use ISO 639-1 language codes).
 In case your repository contains more than one translation files (eg. more Gettext domains), you need to create separate component for each.

     For example ``po/*.po`` or ``locale/*/LC_MESSAGES/django.po``.
 Monolingual base language file
     Base file containing strings definition for :ref:`monolingual`.
 Edit base file